 Tune In to Safe Listening

-Hidden Hearing Loss: The Danger You Don’t Hear Coming
+Hidden Hearing Loss: The Damage You Can’t Detect

 The culprit?
 An overload of chemical release from loud sound that literally burns out the nerve connections before hair cells themselves are damaged.
 It’s like over-watering your plants, causing roots to die.